hslewin/HabitTracker/documentation/Developer_Guide.md

 ##### Extended Tracker (extended tracking)
 1. Checkbox with expandable area for each of the goals
 - Drink 1 gallon (128 ounces) of water
-  --three buttons for added set amounts of water
+  - three buttons for added set amounts of water
-  --one input box for adding various amounts of water
+  - one input box for adding various amounts of water
 - Exercise 45 minutes outside
-  -- Input for type of exercise
+  - Input for type of exercise
-  -- Input for amount of time spent
+  - Input for amount of time spent
 - Exercise an additional 45 minutes
-  -- Input for type of exercise
+  - Input for type of exercise
-  -- Input for amount of time spent
+  - Input for amount of time spent
-- Follow a diet of your choosing, no alchol allowed, no cheat days -- Input for number of Calories
+- Follow a diet of your choosing, no alchol allowed, no cheat days
+  - Input for number of Calories
 - Read 10 pages of a non-fiction book
-  -- Input for title of book
+  - Input for title of book
-  -- Input for number of pages read
+  - Input for number of pages read
 - Take a progress photo everyday (does not include expandable area)
 2. Submit data button, user will redirected back to this tracker with checkbox data retained/visualized
 3. Over challenge progreess and daily progress visuallizations on the right half of the page